 Peace lilies should be kept in slightly damp soil at all times.
 These plants should always have access to fresh, clean water.
-Some indoor gardeners water peace lily every other day, while those in especially dry climates may need to water daily.
-Those in humid areas may only have to water once or twice a week.
-Peace lily plants do not need or want their soil to dry out between waterings.
+Some indoor gardeners water peace lilies every other day, while those in especially dry climates may need to water daily.
+Plants in humid homes may only have to be watered once or twice a week.
+Peace lily plants do not need or want all their soil to dry out between waterings.
+Check the soil with your fingers or use a moisture meter to monitor dampness.

 Read on to learn more about the frequency of watering your peace lily and how to keep soil moisture levels appropriate for plant health.